-In the past, explains Kaval, the company offered short-term leases from its pool of around 1,000 rental engines around the world to support engines removed for repair and overhaul.
+In the past, explains Kaval, the company offered short-term leases from its pool of approximately 1,000 rental engines around the world to support engines removed for repair and overhaul.

 “Now, we have long-term lease, on-wing lease and lease-to-own options to suit a variety of budgets and mission profiles,” he notes.
 The latter, which effectively functions as a financing option, allows customers to pay down an engine over a period of 12 to 18 months with ownership transfer at the end of the lease.